[HISTORY: Adopted by the Town Board of the Town of Clarkstown as indicated in article histories. Amendments noted where

 [Amended 9-11-1991 by L.L.
 No. 6-1991; 10-19-2010 by L.L.
 No. 5-2010; 8-15-2017 by L.L.
 No. 8-2017; 3-26-2019 by L.L.
 No. 5-2019]

-Each applicant for a license shall agree, in writing, to indemnify and save harmless the Town of Clarkstown from any and all claims for bodily injury or property damage arising out of the operation, ownership and maintenance of any vehicle used by the applicant in the Town and provide the Sanitation Commission evidence, in the form of a certificate of insurance, that a policy of liability insurance is in full force and effect with minimum limits of coverage for bodily injury and property damage equal to $1,000,000 per occurrence, combined single-limit bodily injury and property damage, and $2,000,000 general aggregate and/or products completed, operations aggregate, commercial auto liability insurance covering the use of all owned, nonowned, and hired vehicles with combined bodily injury and property damage limit of at least $1,000,000 combined single limit; and umbrella or excess liability: $1,000,000 each occurrence.
+Each applicant for a license shall agree, in writing, to indemnify and save harmless the Town of Clarkstown from any and all claims for bodily injury or property damage arising out of the operation, ownership and maintenance of any vehicle used by the applicant in the Town and provide the Sanitation Commission evidence, in the form of a certificate of insurance, that a policy of liability insurance is in full force and effect with minimum limits of coverage for bodily injury and property damage equal to $1,000,000 per occurrence, combined single-limit bodily injury and property damage, and $2,000,000 general aggregate and/or products completed, operations aggregate, commercial auto liability insurance covering the use of all owned, nonowned, and hired vehicles with combined bodily injury and property damage limit of at least $1,000,000; along with an umbrella liability policy equal to $1,000,000 each occurrence.
 All insurance carriers must be authorized to do business in the State of New York and have a Moody's A rating or higher.
 The umbrella must be excess over the general liability, automobile and employers' liability.
 The general and umbrella polices must name the Town of Clarkstown as an additional insured on a primary and noncontributory basis.
 Each applicant shall also file with the Sanitation Commission evidence, in the form of a certificate of insurance, that the statutory workers' compensation and disability insurance has been obtained by the licensee for all employees engaged in the collection of solid waste in the Town of Clarkstown.
 The form of said certificates of insurance shall be as approved by the Town Attorney.

 All licenses issued under this article shall be granted for a term to end on the 31st day of December following the date of issuance.